Table of Contents

 Treatment Options For Meralgia Paresthetica

-There is numerous treatment option available for Meralgia Paresthetica.
+There are numerous treatment options available for Meralgia Paresthetica.
 This is a benign condition and is often self-limited – still, it is recommended to get early treatment to avoid experiencing unnecessary pain and discomfort.
 The treatment for Meralgia Paresthetica is focused on reducing the irritation and compression of the Lateral femoral nerve.

 The doctor may first start by educating the patient about the possible underlying causes of the condition.
 The patients are also counselled about what they should do and avoid to prevent worsening of the pain.
 This may include tight-fitting clothes, which should be avoided.
 Moreover, the patient may also be asked to undergo weight loss, as obesity is a common cause of Meralgia Paresthetica.
 Applying ice and massaging with a cold pack may also improve the overall pain spreading the irritation and inflammation around the nerve.